 Appendix B includes a summary of key engagement and consultation activities from 2019 to 2021, which includes agency and jurisdictional outreach and coordination, community engagement, public information, decision-making processes and endorsements.
-Section 8 outlines t recommendations for future planning and engagement work.
+Section 8.0 Anticipated Applications and Recommendations for Future Work outlines t recommendations for future planning and engagement work.